nrkno/dotnetskolen/README_EN.md

 > `Production` is the default environment in .NET unless otherwise specified.
 You can read more about environments in .NET here: <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments?view=aspnetcore-9.0>
 >
-> You can read more about the `Host` concept and what it entails here: <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-9.0>
+> You can read more about the `Host` concept here: <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-9.0>

 ##### Middleware pipeline

 Microsoft's web application framework for .NET is called ASP.NET (Active Server Pages).
 ASP.NET applications are modular and configurable, giving you fine-grained control over how HTTP requests are handled.
-This control is achieved through middleware: modules that process HTTP requests from arrival at the server to sending the response back to the client.
-These middleware components are arranged in a sequence called the *middleware pipeline*, where each component processes the request in turn.
+This control is achieved through middleware: modules that process HTTP requests.
+These middleware components are arranged in a sequence called the _middleware pipeline_, where each component processes the request in turn.

 > You can see an illustration of how middleware is connected in ASP.NET here: <https://learn.microsoft.com/en-us/aspnet/core/fundamentals/middleware/?view=aspnetcore-9.0#create-a-middleware-pipeline-with-webapplication>

 Middleware components in the pipeline can process an HTTP request both before and after the subsequent middleware.
-This allows each component to influence the final response.
+This allows each component to contribute to the final response.
 Each middleware is responsible for invoking the next one in the pipeline.
 However, a middleware can also choose to short-circuit the pipeline and prevent further processing.
-A common example is authentication middleware: if a request isn't properly authenticated, this middleware can stop the request from proceeding further.
+A common example is authentication middleware: if a request isn't authenticated, this middleware can stop the request from proceeding further.
 This is why authentication middleware is typically positioned early in the pipeline.

 The host we created in the previous section is a starting point for any application.
 It can be, for example, a background service or a web application.
 Since we are going to create a web API, we will continue by adapting the host to become a web server.
 Microsoft has created a special function for this purpose: `WebApplication.CreateBuilder`.
 This is similar to `Host.CreateDefaultBuilder` that we used earlier in the section on [host](#host), only that the host it creates is a web server that has the ability to configure a "middleware pipeline".
 To create a web application instead of a generic application, open `Microsoft.AspNetCore.Builder`, and replace the line `Host.CreateDefaultBuilder().Build().Run()` with `WebApplication.CreateBuilder().Build().Run()` so that `Program.fs` in the API project now looks like this: